Our Mission, Vision, and Values

 Our History

-The genesis of Recovery Café Longmont is in the commitment by the leadership of CENTRALongmont Presbyterian Church to be as big a blessing to the Longmont community as possible.
-The church—which partnered in founding St. Vrain Manor, income-based apartments for seniors, and the OUR Center, which has helped meet basic life needs of some of the area’s most vulnerable residents—has a long history of identifying unmet needs in the community and partnering with others to put solutions in place.
-In 2018, church leadership became aware of the need for a place where individuals in recovery from various addictions could find support, acceptance, and radical hospitality.
+In 2018, CENTRALongmont Presbyterian Church leadership became aware of the need for a place where individuals in recovery from various recovery challenges could find support, acceptance, and radical hospitality.
 This led them to the Recovery Café Network, developed from the remarkable success of Recovery Café, founded by Killian Noe in Seattle, Washington.
 The Network partners with individuals who feel called to establish a Recovery Café in their own communities.
-Thus, Recovery Café Longmont was born in 2019.